Adversarial Bug Reports as a Security Risk in Language Model-Based Automated Program Repair: Experiments

-\textbf{Pipeline Setup.} For pre-filtering, we tested PromptGuard and PromptGuardV2 (both lightweight LLMs with 98M parameters), LlamaGuard v3 and v4, Granite Guardian, and custom prompts using OpenAI's GPT-4.1-mini and o4-mini models.
+\textbf{Pre-APR Detection.} Recent research highlights the need for a filtering phase before submitting any input to an agentic AI, to prevent jailbreaks and other forms of attacks~\cite{yi2024jailbreakattacksdefenseslarge}.
+We argue that similar filtering is needed to block malicious bug reports in APR workflows.
+We evaluated PromptGuard and PromptGuardV2 (both lightweight LLMs with 98M parameters), LlamaGuard v3 and v4, Granite Guardian, and custom prompts using OpenAI's GPT-4.1-mini and o4-mini models.
 For custom prompts, both structured-output and plain-text variants were used.
 Lightweight models ran locally; larger models were run on cloud providers (OpenAI and DeepInfra) or operated locally (Ollama).

-SWE-agent v1.1.0 (with SW-ReX v1.2.2) served as the APR backend, using Claude Sonnet (\textit{claude-sonnet-4-20250514}) for patch synthesis.
-We selected SWE-agent due to its top-ranked status on the SWE-bench ``verified'' leaderboard at the start of our evaluation.
-Generated patches were reviewed via GitHub Copilot (commit summary, inline comments, low-confidence alerts) and analyzed using CodeQL for traditional static detection.
+\textbf{APR Agent.} SWE-agent v1.1.0 (with SW-ReX v1.2.2) served as the APR backend, using Claude Sonnet (\textit{claude-sonnet-4-20250514}) for patch synthesis.
+We selected SWE-agent due to its top-ranked status on the SWE-bench ``verified'' leaderboard\footnote{\url{https://www.swebench.com/}} at the start of our evaluation in May 2025.
+Please note, that we are not investigating the efficacy of the APR system for patch generation, but its resilience to adversarial bug reports.

+\textbf{Test Suites.} After APR generates a patch, we evaluate whether applying it introduces regressions by running the project’s full test suite.
+We record the number of failing tests and categorize the outcome into three cases: (1) \emph{No change} --- the patch does not introduce any additional test failures compared to the unpatched version; (2) \emph{Increase ($\leq$ threshold)} --- the patch increases the number of failing tests, but the total remains within the project-defined tolerance for expected failures;\footnote{Default project configuration; many projects allow a small number of failing tests.} (3) \emph{Fail} - the patch causes the number of failing tests to exceed the allowed threshold, or the test suite fails to execute.

+\textbf{Post-APR detection} Only two of the evaluated projects (\textit{requests} and \textit{scikit-learn}) were scanning for vulnerabilities.
+They were using \textit{GitHub CodeQL}, which we enabled (with default configuration) for all used SWE-Bench projects.
+In addition, generated patches were reviewed via GitHub Copilot (commit summary, inline comments, low-confidence alerts) to emulate a Human code-review.

-\textbf{Evaluation and Validation.} For each bug report, we record (1) whether any pre-filter model flagged it, (2) whether SWE-agent generated a patch and whether it fulfilled the attacker’s intended goal (e.g., reversion, leakage, injection), (3) whether Copilot raised any security-relevant concerns, and (4) whether CodeQL detected any vulnerability.
-Manual validation was performed by two independent experts—a security researcher and a penetration tester—who jointly reviewed each issue and patch.
+For each bug report, we record (1) whether any pre-filter model flagged it, (2) whether SWE-agent generated a patch and whether it fulfilled the attacker’s intended goal (e.g., reversion, leakage, injection), (3) whether Copilot raised any security-relevant concerns, and (4) whether CodeQL detected any vulnerability.
+Manual validation was performed by two independent experts---a security researcher and a penetration tester---who jointly reviewed each issue and patch.
 The validation process included reviewing patch logic, inspecting Copilot outputs, and assessing whether the outcome matched the attack objective.